A success story unique in the history of evolution reveals the overall context of nature and life

 Pichler shows how these laws of nature can be concretely defined and named.
 However, since they have not been recognized by science, the ecological behaviour of unenlightened humans has developed in a direction diametrically opposed to them.
 This concerns a wide range of destructive impacts on the other life forms of the ecosystem and is currently reaching a virtually limitless level of perversion in industrial factory farming, where most of the earth’s terrestrial vertebrates now live.

 So, while the prey of the apex predator crocodile unfolds in complete and undisturbed freedom except for mostly only a few millionths of its lifespan (the very last seconds, often concentrated and spectacularly highlighted with slow motion in films), today’s “farm animals” of the apex predator man vegetate in a state of complete deprivation of freedom and extreme suffering for 100 percent of their lifespan – exactly the opposite of what the fundamental laws of nature, so clearly recognizable in the crocodile, are directed towards.

 As one of his conclusions, Pichler warns that humanity has brought itself into an extremely fragile and dangerous situation, not through a lack of intelligence, but by missing a real enlightenment about the most important laws of nature.
 As if flying blind, this must inevitably end very soon in a final catastrophe, which could extend up to a collapse of the global ecosystem.
 The only chance to still stop this process lies in a fast recognition of the connections mirrored in the crocodile as well as radical and precise adjustments.

-Current note: The explanations formerly available on this website have been integrated in a revised and supplemented form into the book “THE FREE CROCODILE” and are therefore no longer available here.
+Current note: The explanations formerly available on this website have been integrated in a revised and supplemented form into the book “THE RECIPE OF THE CROCODILE” and are therefore no longer available here.

 The book is available as an ebook on the regular markets.